Career prospects in legal field (Law)

 Majority of people fail to look beyond conventional popular streams such as medical, engineering and science.
-People are now exploring other streams showing good employing ability and these are being gazed with equal regard.
+However, other streams such as Law, Fashion Designing etc. are now being explored even by very talented students considering the career opportunities existing with these streams.
 Choices have changed with time as both the students and their parents have found new interests in the legal education in India.
 Parliament passed a bill to make the Bar Council of India as the supreme regulatory body to regulate the legal profession in India and give it the authority to ensure the compliance of the laws and maintenance of professional standards.

 As per the information communicated by Bar Council of India in response to a RTI, there were approximately 1.3 million lawyers in India In 2011 whereas average annual growth rate was around 4 per cent.
 It shows that demands for legal experts is showing an increasing trend.
 As per reports appearing in media, dozens of top foreign law companies are queuing up to hire Indian legal experts at junior and middle level.
 India has the largest pool of English-proficient lawyers that has tempted foreign law firms to aim outsourcing the legal work at a relatively lower price.
 The current annual value of legal outsourcing ($80 million)is likely to rise to $4 billion.
 By 2015, there are possibilities that outsourcing may fetch 79,000 jobs in India.